vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

   }
 }
 ```
-`billing` property will return `null` if the address is not saved on the server or has not been loaded.
+`billing` property returns `null` if the `load` function was not invoked or nothing is saved.

-In order to save billing details on the server, you could use `save` method:
+You can use `save` method in order to save billing details.
 ```vue{2,15,24}
 <template>
   <form @submit.prevent="save({ billingDetails: billingForm })">